 But then it starts pouring down rain, and I mean pouring.
 I mean, you can barely see your hand in front of your face pouring.

-And it’s windy.
 And all of the people who have so bravely decided to ‘rough’ it in their tents are huddled up as far away from the walls as possible and getting damper by the second.

 You watch them go out into the torrential downpour every 10 minutes to secure their tent because it is honestly about to fly away.